History of the Big 12 Conference: Conference realignment

 During the 2010–2014 NCAA conference realignment, the Big 12 was one of the more heavily impacted conferences.
 Persistent rumors of the Pac-10 and Big Ten targeting key members created unease and suspicion.
 Questions about TV contracts and dissatisfaction with the Big 12's policy of unequal revenue sharing created more conflict.
 This erosion of trust allowed other conferences to raid the Big 12.

 The Big 12 lost four members between 2010 and 2013, replaced by two others (Colorado, Nebraska, Missouri, and Texas A&M left; TCU and West Virginia joined).
 Remaining below 12 members would end the Big 12's divisional format, as the NCAA then only allowed "exempt" football championship games (i.e., games that do not count against the limit of 12 regular-season games) in conferences with at least 12 teams.

-Following these departures, the Conference chose to retain the "Big 12" name and logo despite dropping to ten schools, a marketing decision similar to the Big Ten Conference's choice to keep its name after its membership increased to 11 in 1990 with the addition of Penn State (its membership now stands at 16 with the later additions of Nebraska, Maryland, Rutgers, UCLA and USC).
+Following these departures, the Conference chose to retain the "Big 12" name and logo despite dropping to ten schools, a marketing decision similar to the Big Ten Conference's choice to keep its name after its membership increased to 11 in 1990 with the addition of Penn State (its membership now stands at 18 with the later additions of Nebraska, Maryland, Rutgers, UCLA, USC, Oregon and Washington).
 This decision by the Big 12 reminded fans of the near collapse of the conference in the realignment period and to suggest the limited expansion options facing the conference.